hackplace-org/discord-bot/README.md

 > **Important**
 > This project requires [Python](https://www.python.org/downloads/) and [Rye](https://rye-up.com/guide/installation/).

-This code accompanies the _Intro to Python_ workshop for **hack.place()**.
+This code accompanies the _Object-Oriented Python_ workshop for **hack.place()**.
 For a step-by-step guide on how to create this app, please reference the accompanying presentation.